vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 but unfortunately I couldn’t find it so I had to investigate everything myself.
 But after all it was a very interesting journey!
 Hopefully it will be useful to you as well!

-In my next article I will describe how index by given combination for combinations-with-repetition can be useful in data science to potentially get better results at classification problems (this is why I started this investigation in first place)!
-Also, theoretically this Pascal's triangle method can be used to increase training speed of your deep neural network.
-So stay tuned for that and see you in the next article! :)

 Cheers!